 |Does not burn plants|

 When the mama mites sense the smell of the spray (the dead zone), they will think twice before landing on the leaves & laying eggs there.
-The soap & oils may dissolve their soft body or cuticles.
+The soap & oils may dissolve their soft body or protective coat.
 It's the smell + the dissolving that work together to keep insects away.
-Neem oil also messes with their reproduction a bit.
+Neem oil also messes with their reproduction system a bit.

 Here you can see the white little creature with 2 antennas:

 In this case, the adenium leaves may turn duller, droopy, not glossy & more yellow.
 The caudex may get shrunk smaller.

 To save your plants, dig them up.
 Wash the whole body thoroughly with water.
 If it's really bad, use some purple insecticide like Starkle G to spray around the roots.
 Leave it in shade for 7-10 days.
 Then, replant your plant into new soil.
 Be careful when using chemical insecticide because most of them to a degree are toxic.